bugsnag/bugsnag-python/README.md

     If not set the project_root will default to the current working directory, and api_key will default to the `BUGSNAG_API_KEY` environment variable.

-1. Add Bugsnag to the end of your Django middleware in `settings.py`:
+1. Add the Bugsnag middleware to your app by editing your `MIDDLEWARE_CLASSES` in `settings.py`.

     ```python
-    MIDDLEWARE_CLASSES.append("bugsnag.django.middleware.BugsnagMiddleware")
+    MIDDLEWARE_CLASSES = (
+        ...
+        "bugsnag.django.middleware.BugsnagMiddleware"
+    )
     ```

 ### Flask Apps